rrbutani/bazel-execlog-cmp/README.md

     - `view <output path>` to print selected fields of interest from the action for an output path
   ```

-Finally, there's also tab completion with fuzzy search; this is especially handy for output paths which can be cumbersome to type in by hand.
+Finally, there's also tab completion with fuzzy search; this is especially handy for output paths which tend to be long and cumbersome to type in by hand.

 ## anything else?